 This week here in Boston, much of the focus of discussion among the delegates on the floor has centered around opposition to the invasion and occupation of Iraq.
-And while the sentiments among the delegates are overwhelmingly anti-war and anti-occupation, that has not been reflected from the speakers podium.
-In fact, both John Kerry and John Edwards gave speeches that could be characterized as prowar.
-And while the democratic base is antiwar, that has not been the record of John Kerry during this campaign.
-In fact Kerry began his bid for the presidency running as a pro-war candidate.
+And while the sentiments among the delegates are overwhelmingly antiwar and anti-occupation, that has not been reflected from the speakers podium.
+In fact, both John Kerry and John Edwards gave speeches that could be characterized as pro-war.
+And while the Democratic base is antiwar, that has not been the record of John Kerry during this campaign.
+In fact, Kerry began his bid for the presidency running as a pro-war candidate.
 It was only after Howard Dean tapped into the antiwar sentiment that Kerry began adopting antiwar rhetoric.

-Some veteran Iraq observers say that it was the Clinton administration that set the tone for the Bush administration"s invasion of Iraq.
+Some veteran Iraq observers say that it was the Clinton administration that set the tone for the Bush administration’s invasion of Iraq.
 It was Clinton who began the most sustained bombing campaign since Vietnam, when, in 1998, he began almost daily attacks on Iraq in the so-called no-fly zones.
-And in 1998, Clinton"s administration made so-called regime change in Iraq official US policy.
+And in 1998, Clinton’s administration made so-called regime change in Iraq official U.S. policy.

-AMY GOODMAN: Secretary Albright—the question I have always wanted to ask’ do you regret having said, when asked do you think the price was worth it—
+AMY GOODMAN: Secretary Albright, the question I have always wanted to ask: Do you regret having said, when asked do you think the price was worth it—

-AMY GOODMAN: Do you think it laid the ground work for later being able to target Iraq and make it more acceptable on the part of the Bush administration?
+AMY GOODMAN: Do you think it laid the groundwork for later being able to target Iraq and make it more acceptable on the part of the Bush administration?

-MADELINE ALBRIGHT: What?
+MADELEINE ALBRIGHT: What?
 You’ve got to be kidding.

 AMY GOODMAN: The sanctions against Iraq.